ubports/docs.ubports.com/sdk/apps/qml/QtLocation/QML Maps.rst

 .. _sdk_qtlocation_qml_maps:

 QtLocation QML Maps
 ===================

-.. rubric:: Overview
-   :name: overview

 The :ref:`Map <sdk_qtlocation_map>` type allows the display of a map and placing objects within the map.
 Various points of interest can be defined and added to the map for display.
 Also the :ref:`Map <sdk_qtlocation_map>` has features to control how the map is displayed.
 With the Map item you can center the map, zoom, pinch and make the item flickable.

-The places to be added to the map are
-`MapItems </sdk/apps/qml/QtLocation/location-maps-qml/#putting-objects-on-a-map-map-overlay-objects>`_ .
+The places to be added to the map are `MapItems </sdk/apps/qml/QtLocation/location-maps-qml/#putting-objects-on-a-map-map-overlay-objects>`_ .
 The item's position is defined by a coordinate which includes latitude, longitude and altitude.
-The item is then displayed automatically after it is added to the Map.
+The item is then displayed automatically after it is added to the Map. `MapItems </sdk/apps/qml/QtLocation/location-maps-qml/#putting-objects-on-a-map-map-overlay-objects>`_  or :ref:`Map <sdk_qtlocation_map>`.
-`MapItems </sdk/apps/qml/QtLocation/location-maps-qml/#putting-objects-on-a-map-map-overlay-objects>`_
-or :ref:`Map <sdk_qtlocation_map>`.

-.. rubric:: Position on map
-   :name: position-on-map

 All position APIs are part of the QtPositioning module.
 The basic piece of position information is the coordinate.
 A coordinate encapsulates data for the latitude, longitude and altitude of the location.
 Altitude is in meters.
 It also has a method to determine distance to another coordinate.
 The coordinate type may also be held within a Location element, this will also have information on a bounding box size to determine sufficient proximity to the location and a location address.

 Here is an example of a client that uses a position source to center a :ref:`map <sdk_qtlocation_map>` on the current position:

 .. code:: cpp